robertbiv/Crypto-Transaction-Tracker/README.md

 Review these assets.
 If they are NFTs:
   1. Edit your CSV to rename them with NFT- prefix (e.g., "BAYC#1234" → "NFT-BAYC#1234")
   2. Or add them to config.json "collectible_tokens" list
-  3. Re-run the tax calculation
+  3. Re-run the Transaction calculation
 ```

 ## **⚖️ Disclaimer**

 I am a script, not a tax professional.
 This software is provided "as is".
-Cryptocurrency tax laws (e.g., IRC § 1091 Wash Sales) are subject to interpretation and change.
-You are solely responsible for reviewing these reports and consulting with a qualified CPA or tax attorney before filing with the IRS.
+Cryptocurrency Transaction laws (e.g., IRC § 1091 Wash Sales) are subject to interpretation and change.
+You are solely responsible for reviewing these reports and consulting with a qualified CPA or Transaction attorney before filing with the IRS.

-## **💰 Staking Rewards (StakeTaxCSV Integration)**
+## **💰 Staking Rewards (staketaxcsv Integration)**

-The engine integrates with **StakeTaxCSV** to automatically import staking rewards from all major protocols.
-This feature is **optional** and requires the StakeTaxCSV CLI.
+The engine integrates with **staketaxcsv** to automatically import staking rewards from all major protocols.
+This feature is **optional** and requires the staketaxcsv CLI.

 ### **Supported Staking Protocols**